OPC-ODBC bridge. Inserting OPC data to the MS Access database through ODBC

 Fig.4.
 OPC ODBC.
 Adding OPC variables

-- Enter the name of the computer that runs OPC server and then click "Refresh".
+- Enter the name of the computer that runs the OPC server and then click the "Refresh" button.
 If the server runs on the local computer, leave this field blank or enter LOCALHOST in it.
 To enable accessing remote servers, you need to install the OPC Core Components Redistributable suite, which you can freely download from the opcfoundation.org website.
 Then configure DCOM for accessing remote servers.

 - Select the server name from the list.
-If the server is not on the list, it means that you have not properly configured DCOM or have not installed OPC Core Components Redistributable.
-In this case, you can enter the server's unique ID in the field "ClsID".
-Once the server is selected, click "Connect".
+If the server is not on the list, you have not properly configured DCOM or have not installed OPC Core Components Redistributable.
+In this case, you can enter the server's unique ID in the "ClsID" field.
+Once the server is selected, click the "Connect" button.

 - On the list of variables that appears, select the tags you want to add.
 If the list is empty, the server doesn't support receiving variable lists.
 Then enter the variable list manually.